Yet another D-Day Commemoration day is here. My reason for taking this Viking River cruise on the Seine from Paris to

 He loved France, especially Paris and he taught me the words to La Marseillaise even before I started grammar school.
 His days in France must have been special.
-Stories he told me about rolling up famous paintings for safe keeping?
+Stories he told me about rolling up famous paintings into cardboard tubes?
 Turns out that he was one of the Monument Men.

 I was only 20 yrs old when my father passed away, leaving me with so many unanswered questions.
 A visit to the Normandy beaches, Utah Beach in particular, would be more meaningful than ever now that he was gone.

 One treasured memento I hold dear is a seashell my dad brought home from Utah Beach.
 On the day he was there, in blue ink on the shell’s smooth interior, my dad wrote the date, “Aug 23 1944”.